RassaLibre/rest-api-generator/README.md

 	3. No pre-requests for the generation (installed programs, JVM etc).
 	4. The generated REST API shall be delivered with a file allowing automated testing and documentation generation.
 	5. Production ready REST API.
+	6. GitHub integration (???)

 ##Why?

 	1. Fast development.
 The time can be used on the app development.
 	2. Sharing of experience and best practices in REST API development.
+	3. Possible to transform any already written REST API to this approach.
+	4. Documentation and auto-testing.

 ##Research "value"